GrissomErick/MogulCoders/README.md

 ```
 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

-A short snippet describing the license, [Apache](http://opensource.org/licenses/Apache-2.0), etc.)